prescottbreeden/bug_bounty_hunter/README.md

 Stack Overflow clone for my students at coding dojo to rehearse reading and analyzing error messages

 Edit config.js in node server to appropriate database info
-Execute from mysql shell> source create_tables.sql
+Navigate to data folder and execute from mysql shell> 'source create_tables.sql'
-Execute 'npm i' @project folder
-Execute 'npm i' @public folder
-Execute 'ng build' @public
-Execute nodemon app.js
+server is run from app.js

 gg have fun